tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 - `3Q`: Third quartile, the value below which 75% of the residuals lie.
 - `Max`: Maximum residual value

-For a linear regression model to be unbiased, the residuals are assumed be evenly distributed around zero, indicating that the errors are simply random fluctuations around the true line and the model is equally likely to overestimate or underestimate the dependent variable's value.
+For a linear regression model to be unbiased, the residuals are assumed to be evenly distributed around zero, indicating that the errors are simply random fluctuations around the true line and the model is equally likely to overestimate or underestimate the dependent variable's value.

 While the summary output can provide an initial insight into the distribution of residuals, it is typically not the primary tool for directly assessing the assumption on residuals.
 [This topic](/analyze/regression/model-assumptions) elaborates on model assumptions including the one about the model's residuals.

 {{% tip %}}
-A bief overview of the regression output reveals some characteristics about the distribution of the residuals already.
+A brief overview of the regression output reveals some characteristics about the distribution of the residuals already.

 E.g, the negative median (`-59.00`) tells us that a significant portion of the residuals falls below zero.
-Moreover, he maximum (`528.45`) is substantially larger than the median, suggesting the presence of outliers in the upper tail of the distribution.
+Moreover, the maximum (`528.45`) is substantially larger than the median, suggesting the presence of outliers in the upper tail of the distribution.
 The minimum residual (`-124.19`) being closer to the median suggests a more compact distribution towards the lower end of the range.
 In summary, the distribution appears right-skewed and a residual plot will clarify this.
 {{% /tip %}}

 ## Coefficients